harish-f/Audio-resampler/readme.md

 ## Description
 A simple and easy-to-use audio resampler.
 I have created this as I realised audio resampling with other apps like Audacity wasn't very straightforward.
 This may be especially helpful for those who resample wav files recorded from satellites to make them usable to be processed by apps like WXtoIMG to generate an image.

-Note that this was tested and run on python 3.9.13 and hasn't been tested on other versions but should still most likely work.
+**Note:** This was tested and run on python 3.9.13 and hasn't been tested on other versions but should most likely work anyways

 ## Usage